Lisbon, Portugal – February 17, 2012

-We departed from Madrid at about 06:30.
-We arrived in Lisbon at about 12:00 Madrid time, 11:00 Lisbon time.
-It was a very easy drive.
+Leslie, Tyler, and I departed from Madrid at about 06:30.
+We arrived in Lisbon, Portugal at about noon Madrid time, 11:00 Lisbon time.
+It was an easy drive.
 We all found it odd that it seemed to be so much greener once we crossed the border into Portugal.

-As we entered Portugal we found ourselves on a toll road.
-There was very little traffic on the road.
-As we drove along we noticed we were going through a forest.
+As we entered Portugal, we found ourselves on a toll road.
+There was very little traffic on the way.
+As we drove along, we noticed we were going through a forest.
 Leslie noticed the bark on many of the trees was missing to a height of about eight feet.
 That is when it dawned on me that they were cork trees.
-If we had not been on a toll road we would have stopped to try to get a closer look at one of the trees.
+If we had not been on a toll road, we would have stopped to try to get a closer look at one of the trees.

-Once the elevator car stops, one is presented with two circular staircases which led up two levels to the uppermost viewing platform.
-From the platform the view is spectacular.
+Once the elevator car stops, one may choose from two circular staircases, each leading up two levels to the uppermost viewing platform.
+From the platform, the view of the Baixa District of Lisbon is spectacular.

-From the elevator we walked a couple of blocks east to the Rua Augusta.
-This is a pedestrian street with lots of shops, restaurants, and street performers.
-Along the way we stopped at a small ceramic shop.
-We bought a small holy water font that was a reproduction of a 15th century style.
-Leslie also bought a beautiful dish towel.
-She plans to use it as a center piece on our kitchen table.
+Departing the elevator, we walked a couple of blocks east to the Rua Augusta, a pedestrian street with lots of shops, restaurants, and street performers.
+Along the way, we stopped at a small ceramic shop.
+We bought a little holy water font that is a reproduction of a 15th Century style.
+Leslie also purchased a beautiful dish towel.
+She plans to use it as a centerpiece on our kitchen table.

-We stopped at a street cafe called Roman’s.
-We had a drink and watched the world go by.
-Very near this restaurant was one of the most unique street performers I have ever seen.
-The man was wearing clothing and makeup that made him appear to be a bronze statue.
+We stopped at a street café, Roman’s.
+We each had a drink and watched the world.
+Very near the café was one of the most unique street performers I have ever seen.
+The man wore clothing and makeup that made him appear to be a bronze statue.
 The amazing part was that his feet were about one foot above the ground.
-His left hand was on a cane which did touch the ground.
-Other than that there was no visible means of support.
-I am not sure how he did it.
+His left hand was on a cane that did touch the ground.
+Other than that single point, there were no visible means of support.
+I am not sure how he balanced himself in such a manner.
 On the ground in front of him was a poster size piece of paper.
-Among other things, it recorded three different records he has held in the Guinness Book of World Records.
-The most recent of which was from 2003; he stood in his position for more than 20 hours straight.
+Among other things, it recorded three different records he held in the Guinness Book of World Records.
+The most recent of which was from 2003; he stood in his position for more than 20-hours straight!

-We left him and continued our stroll along Rua Augusta to the Praca do Comercio.
-That plaza is very large and right at the water’s edge.
-To get into the plaza we walked under the Arco da Victoria (Victory Arch).
-It was really quite striking.
-The main feature in the center of the plaza is a large bronze statue of Dom Jose I.
+We left him and continued our stroll along Rua Augusta to the Praça do Comercio (Commercial Square).
+That plaza is enormous and right at the edge of the Tagus River.
+To get into the plaza, we walked under the Arco da Rua Augusta.
+It is a striking architectural feature.
+In the center of the square is a giant bronze statue of Dom Jose I.

 We spent a little time at the water’s edge listening to a local band.
-They were really entertaining.
-We left there and walked to the Terreiro do Paco Metro station.
+They were entertaining.
+We left there and walked to the Terreiro do Paço Metro station.
 From there we made it back to our hotel for a well-deserved nap!

-The decor in the restaurant was sort of a hunting lodge look.
+The decor in the restaurant was a hunting lodge look.
 There were open beams in the ceiling.
 On the walls were several copies of publicity articles for the restaurant over the years.
 At the head of each table, on the wall, was a small mural made of tiles.
 They were each about two tiles by four tiles.
 Each depicted a different country scene.
-Hanging under the beams were old street light type fixtures.
+Hanging under the beams were old streetlight fixtures.

-For dinner, Tyler had monk fish/shrimp soup.
+For dinner, Tyler had monkfish/shrimp soup.
 He and Leslie both thought it was tremendous.
 Leslie had lamb chops.
-I had lamb in rice with a rich brown broth.
+I had lamb (very unusual for me) in rice with a rich brown broth.
 The dinner reminded us of what one might have gotten many years ago at a hunting lodge.